iPadOS launches today: Here is everything new coming to your iPad

 Step forward iOS 13 and iPadOS

-All this is about to change with Apple's new iOS 13 software, available as a beta now and expected to formally launch in the fall.
-For the first time, Apple has created two distinct version so iOS — one for the iPhone and one for the iPad.
+All this is about to change with Apple's new iOS 13 software, available as a beta since June and rolling out as the finished article on September 24.
+For the first time, Apple has created two distinct versions of iOS — one for the iPhone and one for the iPad.
 The former is called iOS 13, while the latter gets a new name, iPadOS.

 A new and more useful home screen